 Thus one needs to reach a “critical mass” in the size of investment to justify the start up costs.

 I am not a real estate broker in Brazil.
 I am a liaison.
 I am an introducing broker, I put people interested in Brazil in contact with other people in Brazil that are operating on the same frequency.
 A trusted confidant in Brazil is my friend Simao Rodrigues.
-He has been a real estate broker for 7 years.
-Priory to this, he was a Banco do Brazil manager in Mato Grosso.
+He has been a real estate broker for 20 years and has also become an appraiser as well.
+Prior to this, he was a Banco do Brazil manager in Mato Grosso.
 His background knowledge of previous owners, environmental concerns, and local finesse is something that is not easily replicated in Brazil.
 Who one knows in Brazil trumps what you know.

 Historically pasture land has sold for 150 sacs per ha.